oudream/RobWork/doc/sphinx/installation/ubuntu_compile.rst

 If you have any suggestions or additions to the guide, please post it on the issue tracker https://gitlab.com/sdurobotics/RobWork/issues .
-This guide was last revised in April 2020.
+This guide was last revised in November 2020.

 .. note::